 5. Click Edit ad group targeting.

-(Note: Depending on the way you set-up the campaign, it can be one of the two options but regardless, just turn this off.)
+(Note: Depending on how you set up the campaign, it can be one of the two options, but regardless, turn this off.)